yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-2640">

 <p>
-This is the second semester of the intoducotry labe sequence for physics majors contuning with expeiremns in mechanics, heat, electricity & magnetism, and optics.
+This is the second semester of the introductory lab sequence for physics majors continuing with experiments in mechanics, heat, electricity & magnetism, and optics.
 <br>
 <br>
-Prerequisite: PHYS 1710, 1720, and 2630
+Prerequisite: Intro Physics 1 & 2 (PHYS 1710 & 1720) and Elementary Lab 1 (PHYS 2630).

 </p>
 </div>